VarshitaPalleti/foodiebites/README.md

 ## Support

-For support, email support@foodiego.com or create an issue in the repository.
+For support, email support@Foodie Bites.com or create an issue in the repository.